zama-ai/httpz-solidity/docs/getting_started/quick_start/deploying_cerc20.md

 It inherits all base `ConfidentialERC20` features while adding secure token creation and distribution capabilities.

-Copy the following code to Remix:
+To use `ConfidentialERC20Mintable` contract, simply update your `MyConfidentialERC20.sol` with the following code:

 ```solidity
 // SPDX-License-Identifier: BSD-3-Clause-Clear